discos/doc/user/srt/source/Troubleshooting.rst

 operation areas in which the problems arise.

-.. note:: **Users are advised to read these “hints” at the beginning of the session and before attempting a (possibly unnecessary) reboot of the system.**
+.. note:: **Users are advised to read these “hints” at the beginning of the session and before attempting a (likely unnecessary) reboot of the system.**